 Radiation therapy has a clear role in managing brain metastases, as discussed below.
-Radiation therapy can also be used as adjuvant therapy after surgery for high-risk melanoma in lymph nodes and to improve symptoms in patients with Stage IV melanoma, such as pain from melanoma in the bone.
-The side effects of radiation therapy include skin breakdown (ulcers), pain, redness at the site of irradiation, as well as fatigue.
+Radiation therapy can sometimes be used as adjuvant therapy after surgery for high-risk melanoma in lymph nodes.
+It can also be used for specific indications, such as control of bleeding, or to improve symptoms, such as pain from melanoma in the bone.
+The possible side effects of radiation therapy may include skin breakdown (ulcers), pain, redness at the site of irradiation, as well as fatigue.